UpCloudLtd/terraform-provider-upcloud/docs/resources/managed_database_opensearch.md

 - `time_window_seconds` (Number) The window of time in which the value for `allowed_tries` is enforced.
 - `type` (String) The type of rate limiting.

+<a id="nestedblock--properties--azure_migration"></a>
+### Nested Schema for `properties.azure_migration`

+Optional Attributes:

+- `account` (String) Account name.
+Azure account name.
+- `base_path` (String) The path to the repository data within its container.
+The path to the repository data within its container.
+The value of this setting should not start or end with a /.
+- `chunk_size` (String) Chunk size.
+Big files can be broken down into chunks during snapshotting if needed.
+Should be the same as for the 3rd party repository.
+- `compress` (Boolean) Metadata files are stored in compressed format. when set to true metadata files are stored in compressed format.
+- `container` (String) Azure container name.
+Azure container name.
+- `endpoint_suffix` (String) Endpoint suffix.
+Defines the DNS suffix for Azure Storage endpoints.
+- `key` (String) Account secret key.
+Azure account secret key.
+One of key or sas_token should be specified.
+- `sas_token` (String) SAS token.
+A shared access signatures (SAS) token.
+One of key or sas_token should be specified.
+- `snapshot_name` (String) The snapshot name to restore from.
+The snapshot name to restore from.

+<a id="nestedblock--properties--gcs_migration"></a>
+### Nested Schema for `properties.gcs_migration`

+Optional Attributes:

+- `base_path` (String) The path to the repository data within its container.
+The path to the repository data within its container.
+The value of this setting should not start or end with a /.
+- `bucket` (String) The path to the repository data within its container.
+Google Cloud Storage bucket name.
+- `chunk_size` (String) Chunk size.
+Big files can be broken down into chunks during snapshotting if needed.
+Should be the same as for the 3rd party repository.
+- `compress` (Boolean) Metadata files are stored in compressed format. when set to true metadata files are stored in compressed format.
+- `credentials` (String) Credentials.
+Google Cloud Storage credentials file content.
+- `snapshot_name` (String) The snapshot name to restore from.
+The snapshot name to restore from.

+<a id="nestedblock--properties--index_rollup"></a>
+### Nested Schema for `properties.index_rollup`

+Optional Attributes:

+- `rollup_dashboards_enabled` (Boolean) plugins.rollup.dashboards.enabled.
+Whether rollups are enabled in OpenSearch Dashboards.
+Defaults to true.
+- `rollup_enabled` (Boolean) plugins.rollup.enabled.
+Whether the rollup plugin is enabled.
+Defaults to true.
+- `rollup_search_backoff_count` (Number) plugins.rollup.search.backoff_count.
+How many retries the plugin should attempt for failed rollup jobs.
+Defaults to 5.
+- `rollup_search_backoff_millis` (Number) plugins.rollup.search.backoff_millis.
+The backoff time between retries for failed rollup jobs.
+Defaults to 1000ms.
+- `rollup_search_search_all_jobs` (Boolean) plugins.rollup.search.all_jobs.
+Whether OpenSearch should return all jobs that match all specified search terms.
+If disabled, OpenSearch returns just one, as opposed to all, of the jobs that matches the search terms.
+Defaults to false.

 <a id="nestedblock--properties--index_template"></a>